ndmitchell/ghcid/plugins/README.md

-Ghcid editor support.
+# Ghcid editor support

 See the individual plugin directories for instructions on how to install.

 ### Contributing